How to Conduct a Skills Audit

 Defining the Skills and Capabilities Each Employee Must Possess

 Once the responsibilities and roles are defined, auditors must determine the skills and capabilities each employee must possess.
 These are actually the criteria used by managers to judge the effectiveness and skillfulness of each employee.
-We have found that building the skills framework around job roles is a good way to start.
+In addition, we have found that building the skills framework around job roles is a good way to start.

 - Develop a better understanding of the required capabilities and skills needed to meet their strategic objectives.